f5devcentral/f5-agility-labs-xc/docs/class4/module2/loadbalancer-lab.rst

 *Note: This exercise is completely optional.
 To make it more challenging, the exact steps needed to accomplish this are left up to the student.*

 #.
 Configure a new **HTTPS** load balancer with the name, "frontend-secure", that points to the *frontend-private* origin pool.
+(For help, see https://docs.cloud.f5.com/docs/how-to/app-networking/http-load-balancer).
 #.
 Ensure the new site works by navigating to https://[adjective-animal].lab-sec.f5demos.com (where [adjective-animal] is you namespace.
 #.
 Use ssllabs.com to ensure the site gets an "A" score.
 #.
 For the remainder of this workshop, use this new HTTPS load balancer instead of the HTTP version previously created whenever a load balancer is mentioned.